usfan20/Virtual-Memory-Simulator/README.md

 ## Configuration

-The system is configured via `config.txt`. and `trace.txt` are uploaded with project you may edit the values inside:
+The system is configured via `config.txt`. and `trace.txt` are uploaded with project you may edit the values inside.Visual Studio 2022 was used for compiling and running the project.